awesomemotive/WP-Mail-SMTP/readme.txt

 == Upgrade Notice ==

+= 0.8.6 =
+Low priority update.
+The Settings link was still broken in 0.8.5.

 = 0.8.5 =
-Minor bugfix correctingn the Settings link bug introduced in 0.8.4.
+Minor bugfix correcting the Settings link bug introduced in 0.8.4.
 Very low priority update.

 = 0.8.4 =
 Minor bugfix for users using constants.
 Another very low priority upgrade.
 Apologies for the version creep.